pycom/Jodel-iOS-Challenge/README.md

 We've setup some boilerplate code for you 🙇 Your assignment is to improve the app and make it an enjoyable picture browsing experience.
 We'll give you some tips, but the requirements and specification are quite open.

+Please fork this repository and commit your code to it.
+Document/decribe your solution in SOLUTION.md file.
+Send us link with your solution repository.

 Remember, our goal is not to *compare* and *grade* the projects, but to get to know you better.
 We care about the quality, not quantity, we don't want you to waste your precious time.

 ### Interface